Trackdown (film): Cast

+Reception

+Kevin Thomas of The Los Angeles Times called it "the best exploitation picture so far this year."
+Clyde Gilmour of The Toronto Star praised the supporting actors Anne Archer, Vince Cannon, and Cathy Lee Crosby, and pondered whether Mitchum would grow as an actor in the manner of his father Robert Mitchum.

 Soundtrack

-The film features the song "Runaway Girl" performed by country Western singer Kenny Rogers.
+The film features the song "Runaway Girl" performed by Kenny Rogers.

 DVD release date

 The film is on DVD by Shout!
 Factory.
 It was released on November 12, 2013, as part of Shout's Action Packed Movie Marathon, Vol. 2.